College Football National Championship Odds: Chaos and Upsets Shake the Race After Week 6

 Pictured: Florida defensive end Tyreak Sapp (94) and linebacker Myles Graham (5) sack Texas quarterback Arch Manning (16).
 Photo by Matt Pendleton via Imagn Images.

-Entering Week 6, both Penn State and Texas were ranked top 10 in the country and carried championship odds no longer than +800.
+Entering Week 6, both Penn State and Texas were ranked among the top 10 in the country while carrying championship odds no longer than +800.
 Both programs lost to unranked teams and now look like longer shots to win the national title.

 However, Ohio State and Oregon remain atop the college football national championship odds after Week 6, while Alabama and Miami continue to look like the only other programs worth backing with your college football picks.